 Although not by any means a requirement of the Guild, we also sponsor Guild Programs for those who wish to measure their progress in skill.
 These programs are not a competition between members, but self-tests of individual skills learned and a discovery of new skills to be mastered.

 Another way West Kingdom needleworkers share information and encourage each other is through online discussions.
-You can join our Facebook group or Yahoo list, where we discuss coming events and our projects.
+You can join our Facebook group, where we discuss coming events and our projects.